Tangke98/MetroSCREEN/docs/tutorials/MetaModule.rst

    :width: 50%
    :align: center

-Users can explore the MetaModule score of the metacell like the gene expression of single cell.
+Users can explore the MetaModule score of metacells in a similar way to exploring gene expression in single cells.